 Check out: The best smart security cameras you can buy

 Some features are shared with the Garmin Mini, such as the Garmin Drive app and Auto Sync.
 In fact, you could buy both and have them work together, getting as close as possible to whole-car surveillance.

 Vava Dual Dash Cam

-It has an improved sensor from Sony that enhances low light sensitivity and produces clear images despite low light.
-It can support Seamless Loop recording and store videos on 128GB SD cards.
-With built-in Wi-Fi and the Vava Dash app, you can easily view, live stream, download, and even share recorded content.
+Sony sensor technology is said to enhance low-light sensitivity while providing clean video.
+It’s enabled for loop recording and stores videos on 128GB micro SD cards.
+With built-in Wi-Fi and the Vava Dash app, you can view, download, and even livestream content.

-One of the best things about this car security camera is something called One-Touch Snapshot Remote.
-This is a button you can attach to your steering wheel so you can capture photos and videos hands-free.
-You don’t have to worry about figuring out the controls on the camera when you’re in a high-stress situation.
+One of the best things about Vava’s camera is something called the One-Touch Snapshot Remote.
+This is a button you attach to your steering wheel so you can easily capture photos and videos in high-stress situations.
 You press the button once to take a picture and hold it down for a short video clip.

-Whether you’re wanting to set up a camera security system for your car to prevent car theft or cover yourself if you get into an accident, any of these dash cams would be great.
-Choose one of the mini cameras if you want a more discreet car security camera.
-If you want video coverage of more than just in front of your car, go with one of the dual dash camera options.
-Or, if your preferences fall somewhere in between wanting a small camera and a crisp recording quality, choose one of the front-only cameras.
+Whether you’re wanting to set up a security system for your car to prevent theft or cover yourself if you get into an accident, any of these dash cams would be great.
+Choose one of the mini cameras if you want the most discreet car security camera.
+If you want video coverage of more than just the front, go with one of the dual dash options.
+If your preferences fall somewhere in between wanting a small product and crisp recording quality, choose one of the front-only cameras.